rarmatei/PostgERN-starter-kit/README.md

-# Skeleton

 ## Get started

-After Cloning
+#### After Cloning

 Your team will want their own DB name, tables and data.
 So one team member needs to:
-- open `server/__db/initial-setup.sql` and replace `cyf_test` with your own DB name
+- open `server/db/setup-local-db.sql` and replace `cyf_test` with your own DB name
-- open `server/__db/db-config.js` and replace `cyf_test` with your own DB name
+- open `server/config.js` and replace `cyf_test` with your own DB name
-- open `recreate-db.sql` and add your own DB schema and give it some test data
+- open `recreate-schema.sql` and add your own DB schema
+- open `populate-db.sql` and give your DB some test data
 - commit and push above changes

-Once the other team members go the above you'll need to:
+Once the other team members do the above you'll need to:
-- `cd` into `server` and `npm run initial-db-setup` (this will create and populate your new team's DB with the data your colleague added)
+- `cd` into `server` and `npm run recreate-db:local` (this will create and populate your new team's DB with the data your colleague added)

-Development workflow:
+#### Development workflow:

 Anytime you're ready to work again on the project just do:
 - `npm run dev` in `server` (changes you make should be picked up automatically)